These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing or failing to describe scar characteristics and their functional impact

-Why: Scar characteristics are explicitly listed in the DBQ and in 38 CFR 4.73 rating criteria.
+Scar characteristics are explicitly listed in the DBQ and in 38 CFR 4.73 rating criteria.
 Veterans often do not think of scars as part of their functional complaint and do not mention them unless asked.

-Do this instead: Describe all scars in the shoulder region: their location, size, texture (adherent, sunken, raised), whether they tether the skin to deeper tissue, whether they cause pain or pulling with shoulder movement, and whether they are related to the service injury or its treatment.
+Instead: Describe all scars in the shoulder region: their location, size, texture (adherent, sunken, raised), whether they tether the skin to deeper tissue, whether they cause pain or pulling with shoulder movement, and whether they are related to the service injury or its treatment.

 Impact: Failure to document ragged/adherent scars can prevent a 30-40% rating